 The same application can be brought into dentistry.
 A program known as VisualDX allows dentists and doctors alike to input images onto a computer.
 The computer is then able to produce a full list of all possible diagnoses.

 Your skin says it all, as every wrinkle, sunspot, and color has a meaning behind it.
 In fact, this miraculous organ can display signs of illness and disease without any prior symptoms.
 For example, individuals with pale skin are found to have fewer red blood cells, while patients with hepatitis have yellowish skin.
-According to the Cancer Research UK, 15,419 new skin cancer cases were diagnosed in 2014.
-The study also revealed that the rise in skin cancer rates increased 128 percent since the early 1990s.

 Thanks to digital technology, dermatologists will be able to treat and diagnose skin disease more effectively now than ever before.
 Smart algorithms will be able to diagnose skin cancer within minutes, 3D printers will produce synthetic skin to fight organ shortages, dermatologists will consult patients online, and more.
 Check out some of the new technologies that will change the future of dermatology.